pdf-raku/PDF-Grammar-raku/README.md

 PDF-Grammar
 ===========

-Although PDF documents as do not lend themselves to an overall BNF style grammar description; there are areas which these can be put to use,
+Although PDF documents do not lend themselves to an overall BNF style grammar description; there are areas which these can be put to use, including:
-including:

 - The overall file structure (headers, objects, cross reference tables and footers.

-- The operands that make up content streams and are used to markup text and graphics.
+- The operands that make up content streams and are used to markup text, forms and graphics.

-PDF::Grammar is an experimental example Perl6 grammar for parsing and validation of PDF components.
+PDF::Grammar is an experimental/example Perl6 grammar for parsing
+and validation of PDF components.
 It currently implements two grammars:

 `PDF::Grammar::Body` - this  describes the file structure of PDF documents,